 I suppose you can guess what happened next; 20 minutes later, a graying yuppie around my age showed up, clipboard in hand & jangle of keys, and took us into the Tiffany.
 I noted the large, expansive lobby.
 It was empty but very clean.
 Jay (the agent) said “They just remodeled this, they’re going to put in some new furniture down here too.”
 We go in, head to a nearby elevator, and he presses the button for the 4th floor.
 We followed him into two apartments that were remodeled from top to bottom, modern, immaculate & absolutely perfect.

-New carpeting in the livingroom & bedroom, new windows, soundproof; parquet flooring in the dining area, kitchen tiles, maple cabinets, matching appliances include a dishwasher—all new, every square inch of it
+New windows, parquet flooring in the dining area, kitchen tiles, maple cabinets, matching appliances include a dishwasher—all new, every square inch of it

-(He also showed us one with all parquet floors & solid cherry cabinets that my sister liked better, but ApacheDug loves his carpeting ESPECIALLY WHEN ITS THIS QUALITY & BRAND NEW.)
+(He also showed us one with all parquet floors & solid cherry cabinets that my sister liked better, but ApacheDug loves his carpeting and knew that was for me!)